 You can also refer to the Recognition of prior learning system which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

 Fees and scholarships

 Estimated tuition fees - CSP: 2024 fees are currently unavailable due to a delay in the student contribution rates set by the Australian Government.

 The tuition fees you pay will depend on the units you choose to study as each unit has its own costs.
 The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students undertaking the first year of this course.
 The cost will vary depending on the units you choose, your study load, the time it takes to complete your course and any approved Recognition of prior learning you have.
 Each unit you enrol in has a credit point value.

 The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for that course.
 Eight credit points is used as it represents a typical full-time enrolment load for a year.
 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
 Learn more about fees and available payment options on our Current students fees website.

 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

-The Bachelor of Science (Honours) will produce high quality graduates with the generic skills, theoretical knowledge, and specialised practical skills to either gain employment in their relevant discipline (Biology, Biotechnology, Chemistry or Mathematics) or to succeed in further study such as Higher Degrees by Research.
+The Bachelor of Science (Honours) will produce high quality graduates with the generic skills, theoretical knowledge, and specialised practical skills to either gain employment in their relevant discipline (biology, chemistry or mathematics) or to succeed in further study such as Higher Degrees by Research.